evhub/coconut/DOCS.md

 ### `recursive_iterator`

-Coconut provides a `recursive_iterator` decorator that provides significant optimizations for any stateless recursive function that returns an iterator.
+Coconut provides a `recursive_iterator` decorator that provides significant optimizations for any stateless, memoizable, recursive function that returns an iterator.
 To use `recursive_iterator` on a function, it must meet the following criteria:

 1. your function either always `return`s an iterator or always generates an iterator using `yield`,
-2. when called multiple times with the same arguments, your function produces the same iterator, and
+2. when called multiple times with the same arguments, your function produces the same iterator (synonymous with the function being stateless),
+3. all arguments passed to your function are hashable (synonymous with the function being memoizable), and
-3. your function calls itself multiple times with the same arguments.
+4. your function calls itself multiple times with the same arguments.

 If you are encountering a `RuntimeError` due to maximum recursion depth, it is highly recommended that you rewrite your function to meet either the criteria above for `recursive_iterator`, or the corresponding criteria for [`recursive`](#recursive), since either decorator should prevent such errors.